maciekolejnik/macandwenhugo/content/post/backpacking-from-hastings-to-rye.md

 # Hastings

-We spent most of Saturday in Hastings beaching, walking, chilling, gaming, eating and ~~drinking beer beering~~.
+We spent most of Saturday in Hastings beaching, walking, chilling, gaming, eating and ~~drinking beer~~ beering.
 In the process, we discovered a few things which might help you enjoy the city fully, should you go there some time.

 ## Shingle beach
 The beach is mostly a **shingle beach**, i.e., armoured with pebbles, which means that you get a free foot massage if you're brave enough to walk barefoot (we just saved you £40).
 Jokes aside though, if sunbathing on stones isn't your thing, there are some patches of sand here and there, seemingly more so closer to the pier.
 On the other hand, if you like it more peaceful, with fewer people around you, go to **St Leonards** beach, which strikes a good balance between proximity to the city centre and remoteness.
 And if you're a fan of Greek cuisine, find a spot near Royal Victoria Hotel, where you can find a food truck with really tasty **souvlaki** (it gets busy around lunch time so go early/late to avoid a long wait).